Happy 131st Birthday Stanley Hart White, the inventor of the living wall.

 Living walls are critical to urban greening – the recognition that we need to green-up our cities makes green walls and roofs core to both new building and renovation of existing buildings.
-At last, what environmentalists, horticulturalists and green-building specialists have been campaigning for decades has now become mainstream.
+At last, what environmentalists, horticulturalists and green-building specialists have been campaigning for decades are now becoming mainstream.

 Stanley Hart White